james-innes/umami/README.md

 Umami is a simple, fast, privacy-focused alternative to Google Analytics.

-"This is a change to trigger deploy"
+"This is another change to trigger deploy"

 ## Getting started